Process

 Timing

 Sections 4.11 and 5.11 of the UWC’s Procedures set forth the time periods that generally apply to the review of a formal complaint.
 The UWC chair may extend a time period for good cause such as illness, holidays, the absence of witnesses from campus, the complexity of the allegations, or competing demands on UWC members.
-You will be informed by the secretary or chair if a time period is extended, and the chair’s decision regarding extensions is final.
+You will be informed by the director or chair if a time period is extended, and the chair’s decision regarding extensions is final.

 Investigation